ESSAYS AND BLOGS ABOUT SCIENCE

 AND SOCIETY AND OTHER THINGS

 I post an idea here about twice each month.
-There are more than 90 posts on under the blog menu; most of them remain timely.
+There are more than 100 posts under the blog menu; most of them remain timely.
 Scan down repeatedly until you find one you want.
 Or look in the Blog List.
 You can subscribe to receive new posts automatically by email.
-If you’re new, I suggest you first read Blogs 1, 2, and 3 as an introduction to where other posts might go.
+If you’re new, I suggest you first read Blogs 1, 2, and 3 as an introduction to complex systems.
 Feel free to comment.
 I’ll try to respond.